montsieur/t1a1-workbook/README.md

 #### Compilers

-A [**compiler**][19] reads an entire source code in one go and generates machine code for later execution by a computer's processor by converting human-readable code into instructions that a computer can understand and execute.
+A [**compiler**][19] reads an entire source code in one go and generates machine code for later execution by a computer's processor by converting human-readable code into instructions that a computer can understand and execute *(Built In, n.d.)*.

 The difference with compilers are:
 - Executes a source of code at one time, therefore shows all errors altogether resulting in debugging processes more difficult after compiling.